krutikabapat/NLP/README.md

 ## Dataset:

-1. SQuAD
+1. SQuAD v1 and v2.
-2. MCTest (machine comprehension): It contains 660 stories with 4 questions per story and 4 answer choices per question.
+2. MCTest (Machine comprehension): It contains 660 stories with 4 questions per story and 4 answer choices per question.
 3. WikiQA: WikiQA is an open domain dataset of question and sentence pairs, collected and annotated for research on open-domain question answering.
-4. CLOZE dataset: to predict a missing word in the passage.
+4. CLOZE dataset: To predict a missing word in the passage.
-5. WIKIMOVIES Dataset(220K questions and 18K wikipedia articles)
+5. WIKIMOVIES Dataset (220K questions and 18K wikipedia articles)

 ## Present Methods of Question-Answer Retrieval: